Your membership has expired

 “Those extra miles can be a benefit for those who need to drive in cold weather or utilize some of the blistering fast acceleration that EVs provide, both of which can cut range considerably,” Fisher says.

-How We Test EV Highway Range
+How Consumer Reports Tests EV Highway Range

+To ensure the vehicle is properly broken in and still has full battery capacity, we only test cars we own with between 2,000 and 15,000 miles on the odometer.
 Beyond mileage, we also inspect tires for additional wear, which can affect range.
-And as always, we have anonymously purchased our test vehicles from local dealerships and vehicle manufacturers.
+And as always, all tested vehicles were purchased anonymously from local dealerships and vehicle manufacturers.

-Because driving in the cold and running the heater can shorten an EV’s range between 25 and 50 percent, we perform all our range tests in summer at temperatures between 70 and 90° F and when weather is clear, which is the most favorable for EV range.
+Because driving in the cold and running the heater can shorten an EV’s range between 25 and 50 percent, we perform all our range tests in summer at temperatures between 70° F and 90° F and when the weather is clear, which is the most favorable for EV range.
 If we purchase a new vehicle at another time of the year, we will initially score it based on its EPA range until we can perform our own tests.

-New EV Charging and Performance Scores
+How Consumer Reports Tests EV Charging and Performance

-For example, we now evaluate the speed of charging in two ways: The maximum miles of range you can add per hour of Level 2 charging, and the peak miles of range you can add per minute of DC fast charging under ideal conditions.
+For example, we evaluate the speed of charging in two ways: The maximum miles of range you can add per hour of Level 2 charging, and the peak miles of range you can add per minute of DC fast charging under ideal conditions.
 Most Level 2 charging takes place at home or work—overnight or while you’re at the office.
 By comparison, most DC fast charging takes place on longer trips, when you’d rather be on the road than waiting at a charger, so we give more weight to quick DC fast charging than to Level 2 charging.
 This score also gives an advantage to more energy-efficient vehicles, which can go more miles per charge.

 Tesla Model3 charging